Green Ambassador Certificate

 AGRICULTURE AND FOOD

-CSR Strategist & Social Impact Leader | Corporate Trainer & Culture Innovator | Project Lead, Dallas Food Plan | Author & Speaker.
-Dr. Whitney W. Strauss is accomplished in CSR, philanthropy, and social impact, with 20+ years guiding nonprofits, corporations, and foundations.
-She excels in securing transformative funding, shaping policy, and forging strategic partnerships to drive measurable outcomes in health, education, and equity.
-She is committed to collaboration, inclusive leadership, and sustainable change.
+Dr. Whitney W. Strauss is a CSR strategist, social impact leader, and author with 20+ years guiding nonprofits, corporations, and foundations.
+She leads Dallas Food Plan projects, secures transformative funding, shapes policy, and builds partnerships to drive outcomes in health, education, and equity, emphasizing collaboration, inclusive leadership, and sustainable change.

 -